SSWConsulting/SSW.Rules.Content/rules/suffix-unit-test-classes-with-tests/rule.md

 ```

 ::: good
-Good - Unit test class is suffixed with "Tests"
+Good example - Unit test class is suffixed with "Tests"

 :::